 We warmly welcome applications from international students.
 Beside the topics given below, feel free to assess the research portfolio of all our researchers at www.acp.uni-jena.de/people.
 All applications will be considered, provided they meet the requirements of the project and the respective position.
 Applications can be submitted at any time via our Online Application System – every single, completed application will be taken into consideration.
 A pool of specific positions and open calls is always available - see below.

-If you want to publish a job announcement on this website, please refer to email@example.com.
+If you want to publish an open position on this website, please refer to email@example.com.

 For further information please contact firstname.lastname@example.org directly.